Make Your Next Trip Extraordinary

 Hidden gems

 The Chiquitos Jesuit Missions.
 Situated in the tropical lowlands of east-central Bolivia, the Chiquitos Missions are six towns spread throughout this sparsely populated region that have preserved the impressive churches constructed by the Jesuit missionaries in the 17th and 18th centuries—the only remaining churches of this type in all of South America.
-The Jesuit missionaries taught locals how to play Baroque and Renaissance music, and every two years in April visitors are treated to an International Festival of Baroque and Renaissance Music, which celebrates this unique hybrid culture.
+The Jesuit missionaries taught locals how to play European music, and every two years in April visitors are treated to an International Festival of Baroque and Renaissance Music, which celebrates this unique hybrid culture.

 aerial view of The cable car in La Paz, Bolivia.